- Office add-ins combine a configuration manifest with a web application that uses the JavaScript API to interact with documents and emails.

 Create a project with the Development Kit

-Click on the project creation button provided by the extension.
+Click the project creation button provided by the extension.
 If you don't have it installed, you will be prompted to install it.

-From the extension page, you will be shown the project description and you can select the option Create to start generating the add-on.
+From the extension page, you will be shown the project description and you can select the Create option to start generating the add-on.

-The Development Kit will create the file structure and The project will open in a second VS Code window.At this point, it is advisable to close the initial window to work only in the new instance.
+The Development Kit will create the file structure and open the project in a second VS Code window .
+At this point, it's recommended to close the initial window to work only in the new instance.

 Structure and key files in a VS Code project